 If you come into a sum of money, receive an inheritance, or have access to funds that allow you to repay the outstanding debt in full, you can approach your Trustee to discuss the possibility of ending the Trust Deed before its scheduled completion date.

-Your Trustee will work with you to calculate the amount required to clear the remaining debt and facilitate the necessary steps to conclude the Trust Deed.
+Your Trustee will work with you to calculate the amount required to clear the remaining debt and facilitate the necessary steps to conclude the Trust Deed early.

 If a Trust Deed fails because the individual was unable to meet the agreed terms, it can lead to significant consequences.

-You will go back to being responsible for repaying the debts included in the arrangement, and if you’re unable to do so, creditors may decide to initiate Sequestration (forcibly make you bankrupt) in order to recover funds.
+You will go back to being responsible for repaying the debts included in the arrangement, and if you're unable to do so, creditors may decide to initiate sequestration (forcibly make you bankrupt) in order to recover the funds.

-Additionally, creditors may pursue legal actions against you, such as wage arrestments or asset seizures, if Trust Deed obligations are not met.
+Additionally, creditors may pursue further action against you, such as a Wage Arrestment, if Trust Deed obligations are not met.

 Communicating openly with your Trustee is essential to mitigate the risk of your Trust Deed failing.
 If you ever feel that you might be unable to meet a monthly payment, you should contact your Insolvency Practitioner immediately.

-If you don’t think a Trust Deed is suitable for you, there are several debt relief solutions available in Scotland if you owe money to creditors.
-Here are some options to consider:
+If you don't think a Trust Deed is suitable for you, there are several other debt solutions available in Scotland if you owe money to creditors.
+Here are some Scottish debt solutions to consider:

-The DAS allows you to repay your debts through a Debt Payment Programme (DPP), which consolidates your debts and sets up affordable monthly payments.
-It offers a more flexible approach while protecting you from legal actions by creditors.
+The DAS allows you to repay your debts through a Debt Payment Programme (DPP), which consolidates your debts into one affordable monthly payment.
+It offers a more flexible approach to debt repayment while protecting you from legal action by creditors.

 The Minimal Asset Process (MAP) is designed for individuals with low income and minimal assets.
 It may be able to offer a quicker route to discharge from unmanageable debts when compared with a Trust Deed, making it a useful option for those who meet the criteria.

-Similar to bankruptcy in other parts of the UK, Sequestration is the process of declaring yourself insolvent, with your assets and income used to repay creditors.
-It's an option when you can't make debt repayments, but it has significant financial implications, so it should only ever be considered as a last resort.
+Similar to bankruptcy in other parts of the UK, sequestration is the process of declaring yourself insolvent, with your assets and income used to repay creditors.
+It's an option when you can't make debt repayments, but it has significant financial implications, so it should only ever be considered after you seek advice and as a last resort.

 We are rated 5 star by